collura/Android-Valid-Email-Format-Library/README.md

 ## Gradle

-Put this lin in your Grable file:
+Put this lines in your app level Gradle file:

 ```
 repositories {